Bishop of St Davids

 The Bishop of St Davids is the ordinary of the Church in Wales Diocese of St Davids.

 The succession of bishops stretches back to Saint David who in the 6th century established his seat in what is today the city of St Davids in Pembrokeshire, founding St Davids Cathedral.
-The current bishop of St Davids is Joanna Penberthy, since the confirmation on 30 November 2016 of her election.
+The most recent former bishop of St Davids was Joanna Penberthy, who retired on 31 July 2023.
+On 17 October 2023, Dorrien Davies, Archdeacon of Carmarthen, was elected to become the next Bishop; the confirmation of his election (where he legally became Bishop) happened on 29 November 2023 and his episcopal consecration took place on 27 January 2024 at Bangor Cathedral.

 History

 The history of the diocese of St Davids is traditionally traced to that saint in the latter half of the 6th century.
 Records of the history of the diocese before Norman times are very fragmentary, however, consisting of a few chance references in old chronicles, such as 'Annales Cambriae' and 'Brut y Tywysogion' (Rolls Series).

 Originally corresponding with the boundaries of Dyfed (Demetia), St Davids eventually comprised all the country south of the River Dyfi and west of the English border, with the exception of the greater part of Glamorganshire, in all some 3500 sqmi.